-The area is full of markets and the local shops are quite pushy.
-Everyone you walk past tries to sell you something whether you look interested or not.
+The area is full of markets and everyone you walk past tries to sell you something whether you look interested or not.
 So be prepared!
 It can get full on, but its something I personally needed to experience as we wanted to see all of Bali.

-A Day At Kuta
+A Day In Kuta

 Afternoon: Have a long massage